Beyond Labels: Empowering Human Annotators with Natural Language Explanations through a Novel Active-Learning Architecture: Dual-Model AL System

-We assume \textbf{the human-annotated explanations have an important contribution to the model's prediction and convey more information than the original data content alone}, such that the explanation could be relations between the data content and the choices.
-For example, in e-SNLI dataset, the data content is the concatenation of the hypothesis and premise sentences.
-Later, we construct the baseline selector in AL simulation experiment (Sec.~\ref{sec:als}) with the same setup, except that it only compares the similarity between data content, and we demonstrate that using human-annotated explanations for data selection leads to better prediction performance than using data content alone.
-Here we explain our data-based AL data selector in detail (shown in Algorithm~\ref{alg:selector}).
-For each data in the unlabeled data pool, we use sentence-transformers~\cite{reimers-2019-sentence-bert} to calculate the semantic similarity between its data content and every previously-annotated explanation.
-Then, we take the averaged similarity scores for each unlabeled example and rank all the unlabeled data in terms of the averaged similarity score.
-Finally, to select the most representative data in the candidate pool while maximizing diversity, we select examples from ranked data list with equal intervals.
-Worth pointing out that there is no previously-annotated explanation at the first iteration, so we compare the similarity between the data content with each other instead.
+Here we delve into the details of our data-based AL data selector (shown in Algorithm~\ref{alg:selector}).
+For each unlabeled data instance, we use sentence-transformers~\cite{reimers-2019-sentence-bert} to calculate the semantic similarity between its data content and every previously annotated explanation.
+Then, we take the averaged similarity scores for each unlabeled example and rank all the unlabeled data in terms of the average similarity score.
+To select the most representative data in the candidate pool while maximizing diversity, we choose examples from the ranked data list with equal intervals.
+Note that in the first iteration, since no previously annotated explanations are available, we compare the similarity between the data content.